jaydenmilne/jaydenmilne.github.io/_posts/2025-04-15-arch-linux-on-surface.md

 didn't handle there being 0 free bytes in `/tmp` well (I think `mkinitcpio`), and it wouldn't boot after.

-I converted to BTRFS after this debacle.
+I converted to BTRFS to use snapshots after this debacle.

 Also, I still don't think I've set up locales right somehow.

 # Conclusion

 I like it.
-I think the Plasma folks have done a great job making a sharp, snappy looking desktop.
+I think the KDE  folks have done a great job making a sharp, snappy looking desktop.
+I get a little more what all the people on hacker news complain about when they say the Windows desktop is so consistent.

 I love having the latest version of everything on Arch.
 I've got most of the software I want to work.
-Hopefully I'll never
+Hopefully I'll never have to reinstall or upgrade the os on this computer ever again.